uscensusbureau/data-futures/_pages/home.md

 	<h2>3️⃣ Pilot Details</h2>
 	<h3>🔎 What does a great pitch look like?</h3>
 	<p>
-		A great pitch describes the sevirity of a data innovation challenge and speaks to the potential impact of solving for it.
+		A great pitch describes the severity of a data innovation challenge and speaks to the potential impact of solving for it.
 Here’s an example of the kind of pitch we’re looking for:
 	</p>
 	<div class="example-pitch">